 We are delighted to offer a separate menu for committed vegetarians who never eat meat and fish.
 We can also care for vegans with a separate menu.
 In both instances it helps us offer you a more interesting choice – especially at Sunday lunch – if you mention this at the time of booking.
 (Four exceptions are Christmas Day lunch, Boxing Day brunch, New Year’s Eve dinner and New Year’s Day brunch when the advertised menu is the only one available.)

 For fish-eating ‘vegetarians’, please be assured that our normal a la carte offers a good choice of non-meat dishes.
 We are also very happy to cook any ingredient plainly if the a la carte seems a bit too challenging.

 This highly approachable, casual lunch menu is served from Monday to Saturday, but not on Sundays.
-Please note we do NOT take bookings, except for parties of 6 or more (with 10 our absolute maximum.
+Please note we do NOT take bookings, except for parties of 5 people or more (with 10 our absolute maximum).
 It’s first-come, first-served but please be reassured that you will always get a table, especially during the winter months.
 There is no specific children’s menu available but there are lots of dishes which are entirely suitable.
 The medium-sized dishes are perfect for smaller appetites.

-OBSERVER FOOD AWARDS 2013
+OBSERVER FOOD AWARDS

 Our dinner a la carte evolves throughout the week, so these are just three sample menus that reflect the sort of food we cook and the prices we charge.
 Please note that resident guests on dinner, bed and breakfast rates are free to choose any starter, main course or pudding from the a la carte – either 2 courses or 3 courses, depending on the package booked.